-Maryland Spotted Lanternfly Control
+Maryland Spotted Lanternfly Control Services

 In Maryland, protecting your home or business from pests is a crucial part of maintenance.
 The spotted lanternfly is a particularly harmful pest in many eastern states, including Maryland.
 These pests are known to destroy trees and crops and can even damage outdoor property and be a nuisance to people.
 Spotted lanternfly prevention and control on the Eastern Shore of Maryland is crucial to keep this invasive pest from spreading to more areas causing damage.
 To protect your Eastern Shore of Maryland home or business from spotted lanternflies, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.

 Counties in Maryland with a Spotted Lanternfly Quarantine

 During these unprecedented times, Viking Pest is committed to keeping homes and businesses throughout NJ, PA, DE, and the Eastern Shore of Maryland healthy, safe, and pest-free.
 Viking Pest is open and providing contactless, exterior pest control services to keep invaders out of your home or business.

 Maryland pest control experts at Viking Pest explain the spotted lanternfly is an invasive species of planthopper originating from parts of eastern Asia, China, India, and Vietnam.
 This pest was first discovered in the U.S. in 2014 and it has since invaded a number of eastern states.
 The first sighting of this pest in Maryland was in 2018, and although there wasn’t a confirmed established population in Maryland at that time and isolated populations since, residents are advised to be diligent.